Skip to content

 • Refresh your succession plans.
 Look into creating new vertical and horizontal growth opportunities for experienced employees.
 Standardize performance reviews and industry benchmarks to make compensation offers more competitive.
 Use data-backed KPIs to clearly set performance expectations and recognize the best candidates for promotion.

 • Introduce better perks.
-Only 29% of employees feel that the offered perks align with their lifestyle.
+87% of employees would consider leaving a company that does not focus on their wellbeing, and perks are an important part of supporting them.
 With inflation rising, fewer people appreciate fancy gym memberships or having access to an in-office meditation room.
-Among the most in-demand employee retention perks for 2024 were better family care packages (sponsored daycare, elderly care), adoption assistance, catered food, and better work-from-home support.
-Survey your workforce on what they actually need and adjust the packages.
+Among the most in-demand employee retention perks for 2024 were lifestyle spending accounts that allow workers to spend a fixed monthly allowance on benefits meaningful to them.
+For example, health and well-being support, family care (sponsored daycare, elderly care), adoption assistance, catered food, and better work-from-home support.

 • Improve the workplace ambiance.
 Mass layoffs, budget cuts, workplace automation — a lot of the latest recruitment trends make employees wary about their job security.
 Combined with a tougher leadership style, these factors dramatically reduce the employees’ comfort with taking risks and making mistakes without fear of negative consequences.
 Only 58% of workers feel psychologically safe at work and, by proxy, less engaged and productive.
 Measure how your company performs in the area of psychological safety and implement better practices like a “no-blame culture” and “fail fast-learn fast.”

-From the growing importance of employee engagement to skills-based hiring, the latest recruiting trends for 2024 feel more like an evolution of effective HR practices than a revolution in hiring.
+From the growing importance of employee engagement to skills-based hiring, the latest recruiting trends for 2025 feel more like an evolution of effective HR practices than a revolution in hiring.
 And that’s a relief, right?
-Sure, but it’s definitely not a sign to kick back and relax, because the job market will be anything but steady this year.
+Sure, but it’s definitely not a sign to kick back and relax because the job market will be anything but steady this year.

 Sync with new candidates and current employees’ expectations to avoid higher talent attrition.
 Empower your hiring team with AI tools that simplify and automate the recruitment process.
 Evaluate how contingency workforce and new talent mobility models can help you address skills gaps.